Argent77/A7-add_kit_ex/a7-add_kit_ex/readme-add_kit_ex.txt

                         is applied to the character.
 Added to clastext.2da.
 INT_VAR prettify        (optional) 0 or 1.
 A purely cosmetic option that can be used to properly align data in tables
                         that are modified by this function.
 Set to non-zero to activate.
+Default: 1 INT_VAR reserve_space   (optional, EE-only, multiclass kits only) 0 or 1.
+Indicates whether kitlist.2da slots 0-255 should be reserved exclusively for single-class kits.
+Multiclass kits will be added to slot 256 or higher.
+Set to zero to to deactivate slot reservation.
+Default: 0
+                        Note: This option does not currently work well together with WeiDU's built-in ADD_KIT function.
-Default: 1 STR_VAR source_kit      (optional, unless "kit_class" is omitted)  Name of an existing kit to copy information from for all omitted parameters.
+STR_VAR source_kit      (optional, unless "kit_class" is omitted)  Name of an existing kit to copy information from for
+                        all omitted parameters.
 Specify this parameter and set "visible" to 0 to imitate behavior of the original WeiDU function "COPY_KIT".